GLOBAL MARKETS-Shares, euro fall on Greece, U.S. fiscal talks

 Brent and U.S. crude futures fell more than $1 on Monday as concerns about Greek debt talks and the U.S. budget negotiations kept the specter of dampened oil demand in focus and pressured oil and equities prices.

-Gold fell 0.2 percent to $1,748.51, after rising to its strongest since Oct.
+Gold fell $3.90, or 0.22 percent, to $1,748.60, after rising to its strongest since Oct.
 12 on Friday.
 Gold has gained around 11 percent this year, mainly due to expectations that U.S. monetary policy will remain loose.

-TOKYO, Feb 24 Toshiba Corp said on Friday it was not aware that its U.S. nuclear unit Westinghouse was considering filing for Chapter 11 bankruptcy protection.

-SYDNEY, Feb 24 London copper prices found modest support on Friday after a big fall overnight amid fresh doubts over Chinese demand and some upward movement in the U.S. dollar.